 Advair comes in several different formats, namely Advair HFA and Advair Diskus.
 Advair HFA is approved for the treatment of asthma, while Advair Diskus is approved for the treatment of both asthma and chronic obstructive pulmonary disease (COPD).

 Like all prescription drugs, Advair comes with the risk of side effects both mild and severe.
-According to the official Advair website, common side effects include throat irritation, headache, hoarseness and voice changes.
+Common side effects include throat irritation, headache, hoarseness and voice changes.
 More serious side effects include pneumonia, a weakened immune system, osteoporosis, heart problems and eye problems.